kodcast/PasseMonTruc_Connector/README.md

 2. Copy the plugin to Nicotine+'s plugin directory: `%APPDATA%/nicotine/plugins/`

-3. Check the plugin configuration (JSON URL, audio filters)
+3. Check the plugin configuration (URL, audio filters)

 4. Launch Nicotine+ and enable the plugin